The Latest

 In a letter to the Air Board, Virginia legislators state that this regulatory action is unlawful and that only the General Assembly has the authority to end the state’s participation in this vital program.
 However, on December 7, 2022, a representative for the Office of the Attorney General (OAG) stated the Air Board does have authority, despite a previous opinion that was shared with Air Board members allegedly stating that the board did not have authority to do so.

 On June 7, 2023, the Air Board voted to adopt the final regulation to withdraw Virginia from RGGI.
-On July 31st, the regulation was posted in the Virginia Register, which was the final regulatory action and the point at which any potential lawsuits may be filed.
+On July 31st, the regulation was posted in the Virginia Register, which was the final regulatory action and the point at which lawsuits could be filed.

 Legislative Action